babalola1234/Project-3/project3.md

 * to display list of all tasks and
 * to delete a completed tasks

-` mkdir routes && cd routes && touch api.js && vi api.js and copy the below into the api.js file`
+` mkdir routes && cd routes && touch api.js && vi api.js

+*  copy the below into the api.js file

 ` const express = require ('express');
 const router = express.Router();